WisnuMulya/Probability-Distribution-Package/README.md

     # PyPI
 	pip install pandas

+## Usage ##
+After installation, you can import the package as following:

+    # Importing the Gaussian and Binomial class
+	from wpm_probability import Gaussian, Binomial

 ## Contribution ##
 If you want to contribute to this project and make it beter, your help is very welcome.